HVAC Schools in Minnesota – Degrees & Certifications

 Anyone who has lived in Minnesota (MN) understands the necessity of installing some form of climate-control system to remain protected from the elements.
-US Climate Data found that the average minimum temperatures in January hover around just 8 degrees while summer averages exceed 80.
-These temperature extremes in the Land of 10,000 Lakes create a thriving demand for skilled professionals in heating, air conditioning, and ventilation (HVAC).
+US Climate Data found that the average minimum temperatures in January hover around 8 degrees while summer averages exceed 80.
+These temperature extremes in the Land of 10,000 Lakes create a thriving demand for skilled heating, air conditioning, and ventilation (HVAC) professionals.

 Luckily for those who decide to pursue this career in MN, there are many professional HVAC organizations and unions across the state that provide benefits for members.

-For example, Minneapolis is home to Pipefitters Local 539, which has been in operation since the early 1900s.
+For example, Minneapolis is home to Pipefitters Local 539, which has operated since the early 1900s.
 Union members have access to high-quality training and education, including an apprenticeship program outlined at length in the section below.
-Other benefits for union members include networking opportunities and a calendar full of events throughout the year.
+Other benefits for union members include networking opportunities and a calendar of events throughout the year.

-Another group for HVAC professionals in the state is the Minnesota Mechanical Contractors Association, which is headquartered in St. Paul.
-This professional organization offers services to members such as labor negotiations, government affairs education, high-quality training, and other information useful in the industry.
-Members also enjoy discounted gas prices through Holiday Gas Stations throughout the state as a result of a collaboration between the two organizations.
+Another group for HVAC professionals in the state is the Minnesota Mechanical Contractors Association, headquartered in St. Paul.
+This professional organization offers services to members such as labor negotiations, government affairs education, high-quality training, and other useful industry information.
+Members also enjoy discounted gas prices through Holiday Gas Stations throughout the state due to a collaboration between the two organizations.

 Overall, the growing industry and the support offered for HVAC professionals may encourage many to pursue a new career in this field.
 For those considering that route, the following is a brief outline of typical responsibilities for HVAC mechanics and installers in Minnesota: